J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   </tr>
 </table>

-A lot of solemn, jolly, or otherwise day-to-day moments were experienced in **THE JACKET**... <br />
+A lot of solemn, jolly, or otherwise ordinary day-to-day moments were all experienced in **THE JACKET**... <br />

 <table>
   <tr>